cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 A player sends a `MsgPlayMove` when [making a move](./play-game.md).
 This message can succeed or fail for several reasons.
 One error situation is when the message represents an invalid move.
 A GUI is the first place where a bad move can be caught, but it is still possible that a GUI wrongly enforces the rules.

+Since sending transactions includes costs, how do you assist participants in making sure they at least do not make a wrong move?

 Players should be able to confirm that a move is valid before burning gas.
 To add this functionality, you need to create a way for the player to call the [`Move`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L274) function without changing the game's state.
 Use a query because they are evaluated in memory and do not commit anything permanently to storage.

+## Some initial thoughts

+When it comes to finding a correct move, ask:

+* What structure will facilitate this check?
+* Who do you let make such checks?
+* What acceptable limitations do you have for this?
+* Are there new errors to report back?
+* What event should you emit?

+## Code needs

+* What Ignite CLI commands, if any, will assist you?
+* How do you adjust what Ignite CLI created for you?
+* Where do you make your changes?
+* How would you unit-test these new elements?
+* How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

 ## New information